leeonora/comp_tools_final_project/README.md

 - `city_sentiments.csv`: Sentiment scores specific to cities.
 - `sentiment_scores_custom.csv`: Custom sentiment scores.

+## Plots

+Throughout the explainer notebook, a number of plots are shown.
+These are the plots used in the report.

 ## Exploration

 The `explainer_notebook.ipynb` Jupyter notebook provides a detailed explanation of the analysis methodology, data processing steps, and visualization of the results.